 As if things couldn’t get any better, the boat driver had told us that if we got hungry, he would bring us a pizza from the mainland.
 Getting a pizza delivered to a private island by boat?
 Count me in!
 For 7 euros (very expensive by Albanian standards but not a price I minded paying!)
 I got a huge cheesy pizza delivered to me by boat, which I then enjoyed on the beach.
 Winning!

-Syri i Kaltër (Blue Eye)
+9. Syri i Kaltër (Blue Eye)

-The Blue Eye is a water spring where water bubbles up from more than 50m deep (divers have descended to 50 metres but nobody actually knows how much deeper the Blue Eye gets!) and the water is SO clear.
+Although not technically a beach, I couldn’t write an article about the Albanian Riviera without including the Blue Eye.
+The Blue Eye is a water spring where water bubbles up from more than 50m deep (divers have descended to 50 metres but nobody actually knows how much deeper the Blue Eye gets!) and the water is the clearest I’ve seen.

 In the summer months the Blue Eye gets super crowded, but in September it wasn’t too bad, making shoulder season the best time to visit the Blue Eye.
 Although there were definitely a fair amount of tourists clamouring to take pictures, everybody was very respectful, allowing each other to jump in, swim around and take photographs at their leisure.
 However, given the size of the Blue Eye, I think that if there were many more people around, the beauty would have been spoilt somewhat.

 The Blue Eye is located in between Saranda and Gijrokaster, making it a great day trip from Saranda.
 You can reach it by car or by taking a 50 minute bus from Saranda and then walking for 15 minutes.